What is Ontario Doing?

 - A large anal (lower) fin composing nearly 60% of the total length of the fish.

 - The tail fin is generally small and round in shape.

 - Generally, dark greenish-black colouration along its back, with a marbled or mottled creamy yellow on the sides, and a grey-white underbelly.

 - Albinism is rare, but known to occur in this species of catfish.

 - Learn how to identify Wels Catfish and how to prevent the introduction or spread of this unwanted species.

 - Never buy or keep Wels Catfish.
 It is against the law to keep a Wels Catfish as a pet, use it as bait, or have a live Wels Catfish in your possession.

 - Don’t release any live fish into Ontario lakes or rivers.
 If you are fishing and incidentally catch a Wels Catfish, you must destroy it.
 Do not return it to the water.

-- If you’ve seen a Wels Catfish or other invasive species in the wild, please contact the toll free Invading Species Hotline at 1-800-563-7711, or visit EDDMapS Ontario to report a sighting.
+- If you’ve seen a Wels Catfish or another invasive species in the wild, please contact the toll free Invading Species Hotline at 1-800-563-7711, visit EDDMapS Ontario, or search for the ‘Invasive Species in Ontario’ project on iNaturalist.org to report a sighting.